dtcooper/raspotify/README.md

 That's it!
 Plug a speaker into your Pi on your local network, select the device in Spotify et voilà!

+### Install with ansible

+You can install raspotify with ansible.
+Just include [t2d.raspotify](https://galaxy.ansible.com/t2d/raspotify/) in your playbook.

 ### Hard installation

 Essentially, here's what the easy installer does,